danieljanes/dqn-agent-navigation/README.md

-# Deep Reinforcement Learning: Navigation Agent
+# Deep Reinforcement Learning: Navigation

 The presented agent leverages Q-learning using a Deep Q-Network (DQN) [[Mnih et al., 2015](https://www.nature.com/articles/nature14236)], along with improvements such as Double Q-learning [[Hasselt et al., 2016](http://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12389/11847)] to improve training stability.

 ## Project Environment Details

-The agent must navigate the given environment with the goal of collecting as many yellow bananas as possible whilst avoiding blue bananas.
+The agent's objective is to navigate the given environment and collect as many yellow bananas as possible whilst avoiding to collect blue bananas.
 Collecting yellow bananas yields a reward of `+1`, collecting blue bananas yields a return of `-1`.
 The environment is based on the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).

 ![Agent Environment](https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif)